 - Metacognition, revision programmes and packs e.g ‘Learning Scientists’ and ‘Flipped Learning’.

 - Home Learning Programmes e.g Active learn, MyMaths, MathsWatch

 - Pupil Support – Individual Resources

-- Pupil Support – Year 7 and English Programmes e.g. LIT Programme, Ninja and Passport Maths.
+- Pupil Support – Year 7 Maths and English Programmes e.g. The Lit Programme, Ninja and Passport Maths

 - Pupil Support – Pastoral and external agencies